 Physical destruction takes two forms: shredding or crushing, but this is not the end of the process.
 Once the drives are destroyed they undergo further recycling.

 Once they have been shredded or crushed the drives are then shredded further and chopped into tiny particle sizes.
 There are then various ways of separating the materials out, including electromagnets, floating off materials in different density liquids, eddy current separators and centrifuges.
-This allows light metals to be seperated from aluminium, the magnets are seperated and the circuit boards.
+This allows light metals to be separated from aluminium, the magnets are separated and the circuit boards.

 These are returned as recyclates and would be base materials ready for a brand new production process and product.